 Business Intelligence (BI) is necessary to compete in today’s data-driven marketplace.
 BI can provide you with meaningful reporting and actionable data.
 It helps pharmacies grow, improve efficiency, and deliver better patient outcomes — all while positively impacting the bottom line.

 For business intelligence to be successful, it should be able to locate, collect, securely store, and aggregate the necessary data.
 It should store that information in a central location (typically a cloud-based server).
 Once it stores the data, the BI solution should have the capacity to run reports based on analysis of that data.
 With those insights, the pharmacist can improve the health of both his patients and his pharmacy.

-Pharmacy management systems have offered reports for decades.
+Pharmacy management systems and pharmacy reporting systems have offered reports for decades.
 Users can learn about revenue, regulatory requirements, dispensing history, and more at a glance, and usually without too much fuss.
 But it’s not enough.
 While these legacy reports remain essential to operating your business, there’s way more data out there.
 And with more data comes more insight — and new ways to help your pharmacy grow.